Jumy-I/Superstore-Sales-Analysis/README.md

 Strategic insights across sales, profits & regional performance Tool Used: Microsoft Excel (Pivot Table & Dashboard)
 Role: Business Intelligence Analyst

 **Executive Summary**
 This project forcuses on analyzing the performance of a fictional retail company -Superstore- over a 4 year period (2019-2022).
 Using Microsoft Excel, i built Sales dashboard to uncover key patterns in sales, profit, product performance and regional trends.
 The dashboard is designed for strategic decision-makers to quickly identify what’s working, what’s not and where to focus improvement efforts.

 **Data Sourrce**
 The dataset used in  this project is the popular fictional Superstore Sales dataset, commonly shared for data analysis practice. it was sourced from a public GitHub repository for educational and non-commercial use.
 All data is fictitious.

+**Data Preparation**
+Dataset contains 9,994 sales records from **2019-2022** Performed basic data-cleaning:
+  Dropped "Country" column (all values were United States) Created new columns for: Month and Year.
+This enabled accurate time-based trend analysis using PivotTables Verified and corected date formats to support monthly breakdowns Final cleaned dataset was used to build pivotTables and a structured Excel dashboard.

 **Dashboard**
 <img width="913" height="611" alt="Image" src="https://github.com/user-attachments/assets/e33505de-77fe-4031-84da-c4381f1df5f5" />